IAmTrial/SlashDiablo-HD/README.md

+# This project has moved to [SGD2FreeRes](https://github.com/mir-diablo-ii-tools/SlashGaming-Diablo-II-Free-Resolution)

+This repository has been archived, and all further progress is moved to SGD2FreeRes.
+Absolutely no support is given to this project and all bug reports are ignored.
+Users are directed to SGD2FreeRes.

+While SGD2FreeRes shares similar behavior with D2HD, SGD2FreeRes is a full rewrite with a new core.
+This means that changes to this repository do not apply to the new repository.

+Also, backports of SGD2FreeRes fixes to D2HD under the Apache License 2.0 are not permitted.
+SGD2FreeRes (as implied by its name) is licensed under the Affero General Public License, version 3 or greater.

 # SlashDiablo HD

 SlashDiablo HD is an open source community project that was created by Mir Drualga to enable custom resolutions for Diablo II.